Facebook finally tests a GIF button for comments

 “Everyone loves a good GIF and we know that people want to be able to use them in comments.
 So we’re about to start testing the ability to add GIFs to comments and we’ll share more when we can, but for now we repeat that this is just a test.”

 At first this GIF comment button will only be available to a small percentage of Facebook users, but it could roll out to everyone if it proves popular.
-It will work similar to the GIF button in Facebook Messenger, allowing users to both browse trending GIFs and search for specific reactions in-line.
+It will work similarly to the GIF button in Facebook Messenger, allowing users to both browse trending GIFs and search for specific reactions in-line.
 Users still won’t have the ability to select and share GIFs as News Feed posts, but comment GIFs could lay the groundwork for that.

 Facebook has long shirked the animated image medium.
 The rationale was that allowing flashy, eye-catching GIFs might distract from the rest of the News Feed experience.
 Facebook has even reportedly had support for GIFs built for years, but delayed rolling it out for fear of disrupting the feed aesthetic.